ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab00.md

     - Make sure your `umail.ucsb.edu` email address is registered as one of the emails associated with your github.com account.
     - Register your account using the web app at: <{{page.signupapp}}>

-1. Visit <https://github.ucsb.edu> and login with your CSIL account, to establish your github.ucsb.edu account.
+1. Also visit <https://github.ucsb.edu> and login with your CSIL account, to establish your github.ucsb.edu account.
+We may or may not use that account this quarter, but we want to be sure that you've established that account in case we need it.

 2. Login to your CSIL account, and create a ~/cs56 subdirectory.